Discovery of Edith Vanderbilt’s Christmas Gifts Ledger

 • Getting Around the Estate: Many guests underestimate the vast size of Biltmore Estate.
 With miles between points of interest, we recommend allowing your party at least 30 minutes for travel and parking between estate locations.
 For helpful guidance on estate accessibility, please explore our Help Center.

-• Dress Comfortably: Wear comfortable shoes and dress in layers appropriate for the latest weather forecast, especially if you opt to participate in any outdoor activities.
+• Dress Comfortably: Wear comfortable shoes and dress in layers appropriate for the season and the types of activities you plan to do during your visit, especially if you opt to participate in any outdoor adventure activities.

 • Make it a Getaway: With so much to experience, treat yourself and your loved ones to a memorable getaway with an overnight stay on Biltmore Estate.
 Beginning February 2024, we’re excited to offer a new exclusive Biltmore House admission benefit for overnight guests: House Length of Stay access!
 Book an overnight package or stay that includes Biltmore House admission to enjoy a daytime visit to Biltmore House with an audio guide at your leisure and as often as you would like during the length of your stay, no reservation necessary!

 • Make the Most of Your Experience: All Biltmore admission types include access to explore Antler Hill Village & Winery and our historic gardens and grounds.
-Explore ticket types that include access to Biltmore House, an exclusive 90-minute guided tour, Chihuly at Biltmore (March 25, 2024–January 5, 2025), free next-day grounds access, and more!
+Explore ticket types that include access to Biltmore House, an exclusive 90-minute guided tour, Chihuly at Biltmore (March 25, 2024–February 2, 2025), free next-day grounds access, and more!
 Additional add-on experiences, such as guided outdoor activities, are available as well.

-• Don’t Forget Your Mementos: Find unique gifts and gourmet treats, like award-winning Biltmore Wines or honey from our estate beehives, to bring the Biltmore legacy home with you or shop from the comfort of your home with biltmoreshop.com.
+• Don’t Forget Your Mementos: Visit our exclusive estate shops to find unique gifts and gourmet treats, like award-winning Biltmore Wines or honey from our estate beehives, to bring the Biltmore legacy home with you.

 • Find More Tips: For even more guidance on what activities you might want to consider during your Biltmore visit for family fun, outdoor adventure, or food and wine, be sure to check our Itineraries page.